Who We Are

 Also in 2019, the strategic plan – Project '22 – was developed to help the club continue to grow in a sustained fashion through to 2022 and beyond.
 This plan was introduced to ensure the continued sustainability of the club as an all inclusive champion and with four all girls teams, a Girls MiniRoos Kick Off program, GoMums Soccer program and a Mens Masters team kicking off in 2021, we continue to excel in that area.

-The dreaded COVID-19 stopped all community sport in 2020 as we struggled in a season without the game we love.
+The dreaded COVID-19 stopped all community sport in 2020 and half of 2021 as we struggled without the game we love.
 The seniors were primed for redemption and our juniors reached nearly 260.
-Finally however, we are into 2021 and ready to have another crack at this wonderful game with this wonderful club.
+Finally however, we are into 2022 and ready to have another crack at this wonderful game with this wonderful club.
 With marked increases in female participation across coaching, playing and administration, we are now truly seeing the fruits of the work done in the past few years